codepath/android_guides/Setting-up-Travis-CI.md

 ### Google Play Services

-If you intend to use Google Play Services, you will also want to add this component too:
+If you intend to use Google Play Services with Travis, you will also want to add the `extra-google-m2repository` too:

 ```yaml
 language: android